wayland-transpositor/wprs/README.md

 crates.
 Additionally, xwayland-xdg-shell is more narrowly focused and its sole purpose is xwayland support, not virtio-gpu or virtwl.

-Like xwayland-proxy-virtwl, xwayland-xdg-proxy can be used to implement external xwayland support for any wayland compositor instead of re-implementing it inside the compositor.
+Like xwayland-proxy-virtwl, xwayland-xdg-shell can be used to implement external xwayland support for any wayland compositor instead of re-implementing it inside the compositor.
 Aside from eliminating the need to implement xwayland support in every compositor, this approach has been reported to result in better xwayland